BATTLE OF MARATHON

 Support vehicle: (“sag wagon”) with bilingual driver who is also a bike mechanic.
 Vehicle carries spare parts, spare fully pumped wheels, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, and gives you a lift if you get tired.

-Bikes: Specialized Allez road bike or hybrid bike.
-Triple chain ring, 27 gears.
-Road bike has carbon fiber fork.
-Hybrids have front suspension.
-Electric bike available as an upgrade on request for 50 euros.
+Bikes: Specialized Allez road bike with drop handlebars or Trek FX2 with flat handlebars.
+Electric bike available as an upgrade for 50 euros.
+Carbon bike available as an upgrade for 70 euros.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
 See Our Bikes and Our Gear

 Bike gear: water bottle, helmet, handlebar pouch, odometer